luizbgomide/sovereign/classes.md

 ### Class Ability: Masterful Expertise

-Once per Turn, a Expert may reroll any non-combat skill check as an Instant action.
+Once per Turn, a Expert may reroll any non-combat [skill check](#skill-checks) as an [Instant](/combat#instant-action) action.
 This allows the Expert to make a roll and then immediately use this ability if the resulting total isn’t good enough to succeed.
 In cases where it matters, the better of the two rolls may be used.

-Partial Experts **do not** receive this ability.
+[Partial Experts](#partial-expert) **do not** receive this ability.

 ### Class Ability: Quick Learner

-When you advance a character level, you gain an extra skill point which may only be spent on gaining or improving non-combat skills or raising attributes.
-You may save this point to spend later if you wish.
+When you advance a character level, you gain an extra [Advancement Point](/rules#advancement-point) which may only be spent on gaining or improving non-combat [Skills](/rules#skills) or raising [Attributes](/rules#attributes).

-Partial Experts **do** receive this ability.
+[Partial Experts](#partial-expert) **do** receive this ability.

 ### Partial Expert

-A Partial Expert is treated just as a full Expert, including gaining the benefits of the Quick Learner ability.
-They do not have the Masterful Expertise ability, however, as they lack the versatility of a full Expert.
+A Partial Expert is treated just as a full Expert, including gaining the benefits of the [Quick Learner](#class-ability-quick-learner) ability.
+They do not have the [Masterful Expertise](#class-ability-masterful-expertise) ability, however, as they lack the versatility of a full Expert.

 ### Partial Mage/Partial Expert